Kids gaming platform Roblox faces hurdles ahead of public listing: rough words

 “From an investor perspective, it will be a major problem if the headlines months from now reveal that the company is unable to manage the risk of its platform,” Streur told Reuters.
 Roblox declined to respond to comment on that view.

-Reporting by Joseph Menn in San Francisco and Munsif Vengattil in Bengaluru; Editing by Patrick Graham, Tomasz Janowski and Edward Tobin
+Reporting by Joseph Menn in San Francisco and Munsif Vengattil in Bengaluru; Editing by Patrick Graham, Tomasz Janowski, Edward Tobin and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.